;

 Be sure to follow me on the LTK app to see my daily outfits.
 If you’re not sure how to use the app, watch this short reel!

 When I was growing up, Abercrombie & Fitch jeans were the very last thing I would wear.
-Every time I tried them on, they were WAY to small (even my correct size) which put a bad taste in my mouth, especially as a teenager.
+Every time I tried them on, they were WAY too small (even my correct size) which put a bad taste in my mouth, especially as a teenager.
 Now that I’m in my late 30’s, I decided to try them one more time after seeing someone post about them on Instagram.
 The verdict?
 OBSESSED.
-I was so surprised by these jeans and SHOCKED by how well they fit my petite frame without needing to be tailored.
-They are truly a perfect fit!

 I’ve been on the hunt the last few years for some on-trend non-skinny jeans, since I’m preferring a looser “mom-fit” more these days.
 I find it’s more comfortable and more flattering, but if you feel great in skinny jeans, rock them!
-Who cares what gen-z says on tiktok about skinny jeans? 😉 But as a petite 5’1″, it’s difficult to find mom-jeans that don’t look frumpy, swallow my frame or look like flare, wide leg pants.
+Who cares what gen-z says on tiktok about skinny jeans? 😉

 Ready?
 Let’s dive in.